blankenshipg17/ISPel-content-web-applications/web-apps/software_design_and_javaScript/file5/index.md

   * Random guess: randomly decide if a student is a vampire.
   * (Optional) Learn more about how to build a decision tree to solve this problem if you want: https://www.youtube.com/watch?v=SXBG3RGr_Rc
 * “Control”: a user should be able to choose different data processing methods (“Model” logic) with a list select box.
 Sample code introduced in Example 25.
-* Temporarily use data in Example 24  (classmate_data), I will introduce how to load data next week.
+* Temporarily use data in Example 24  (classmate_data), I will introduce how to load data in the future.

 ||| [Index](../../)||| [Prev](../file4/)||| [Next](../file6/)|||